run-ai/docs/docs/developer/metrics/metrics.md

 Run:ai uses [Prometheus](https://prometheus.io){target=_blank} for collecting and querying metrics.

 !!!
 Warning
-    From cluster version 2.17 and onwards, Run:ai supports metrics via the Run:ai API.
-Direct metrics queries (metrics that are queried directly from Prometheus) are deprecated.
+    From cluster version 2.17 and onwards, Run:ai supports metrics via the [Run:ai control-plane API](..//admin-rest-api/overview.md).
+Direct metrics queries (metrics that are queried directly from Prometheus) are in the process of being deprecated.

 ## Published Run:ai Metrics